AG-Philipsen/cl2qcd/CONTRIBUTING.md

 How to contribute
 =================

-If you arrived on these page, it is probable that you are going to contribute to CL2QCD and, then, first of all, thanks for your work.
+If you arrived on this page, it is probable that you are going to contribute to CL2QCD and, then, first of all, thanks for your work.
 If instead you are here for another purpose, we hope you will find what you search.

 CL2QCD grew over the years and it has become quite a large code.